rishabhc32/zapcircle/content/posts/numpy-for-datascience.md

 array([[3, 4, 3],
        [3, 4, 3]])
 ```
-For the above operation firstly 'a' i.e `[1,2,3]` was converted to `[[1,2,3],[1,2,3]]` then element wise operation took place between 'a' & 'b' .So,this example shows both Vectorization and Broadcasting.
+For the above operation firstly 'a' i.e `[1,2,3]` was converted to `[[1,2,3],[1,2,3]]` then element wise operation took place between 'a' & 'b' .
+So, this example shows both Vectorization and Broadcasting.

 #### Getting started